waiting-for-dev/web_pipe/docs/connection_struct.md

 - `#env`: Rack's env hash.
 - `#request`: Rack::Request instance.

-Your operations must return another (or the same) instance of the struct, which will be consumed by the next operation downstream.
-The struct also contains methods to add to it the response data:
+Your operations must return another (or same) instance of the struct, which will be consumed by next operation downstream.
+The struct contains methods to add response data to it:

 - `#set_status(code)`: makes it accessible in `#status` attribute.
 - `#set_response_body(body)`: makes it accessible in `#response_body`